rpeddacama/Analytics/README.md

 Entire life-cycle of the application is managed in the Spark cluster without any trips to intermediate storage.
 This eliminates potential data loss, delays and duplication.

-##The following steps summarize the application behavior.
+##The following steps summarize the application behavior

 1) Hits to search engine are streamlined to Kafka topic using Logstash pipeline